ma-edw/stock_chatbot/README.md

 The chatbot will be available in http://localhost:8000/

 ### Update the data
-In order to get the most updated market information, search for newer stock articles is needed.
+Search for newest stock articles in order to get the most updated market information.
 <br />
 Use function Update_all_data() and run the code in webSearch.py to search for new stock articles and store for use.
 ```